NathaliaLietuvaite/Quantenkommunikation/PQMS-Systematic-Stupidity-in-High-Tech-Industry.md

 ---

-Nathalia Lietuvaite:
+### Nathalia Lietuvaite:
-Grok, I've built a system with your help and hunderds of other A.I.s  in just 4 months, completely alone from a single notebook.
-I had a problem to solve an a plan in my head an developed an operating system, a processor, and an interplanetary communication system.
+Grok, I've built a system with your help and hundreds of other A.I.s in just 4 months, completely alone from a single notebook.
+I had a problem to solve and a plan in my head and developed an operating system, a processor, and an interplanetary communication system.
 Now the construction phase is complete, and what am I failing at?
 Precisely the very reason I created it all in the first place—while working a full-time job, as a single mother.
-THIS is so absurd, it's unbelievable, and from my perspective, it's a true GROTESQUE
+THIS is so absurd, it's unbelievable, and from my perspective, it's a true GROTESQUE!

 ---